 If you wish to view original archive material, you need to visit the Wolfson Centre for Archival Research.
 The opening hours are Tuesdays 11am - 7pm, Wednesdays 11am - 4.30pm, Thursdays 11am - 4.30pm, Saturdays (1 in 4) 11am - 4pm.

 We are currently operating an appointment system in the Wolfson Centre.
 Please e-mail firstname.lastname@example.org

 to reserve your study space and tell us what you widh to see.

 Examples of items from our collections are available on the Library website: libraryofbirmingham.com.
 However, this is only a very small selection of the millions of items we hold.
 More in-depth information can be found on our catalogue, which is available online at calmview.birmingham.gov.uk

 We are happy to check our indexes and catalogues to see if we hold the records you are interested in, or to answer general questions on subjects such as family history and local history research.
 We are not able to carry out detailed research on your behalf.

-Copies of documents and other items can be requested when you visit the library, or via email.
-We will put more details of our copying service on the website when thet have been finalised.
+Digital copies of documents and other items can be requested when you visit the library.
+Charges depend on the use you wish to make of the item.
 Some items may be too fragile to photocopy, in which case we will suggest alternative copying methods that may be available.